jamalabdi2/IoT-Temperature-And-Humidity-Monitoring-System/README.md

 - SerialPort: Library for reading from and writing to serial ports.
 - WebSocket: Enables real-time communication between the server and clients.
 - Moment.js: Library for parsing, validating, manipulating, and formatting dates.
+- MongoDB: For storing sensor data in Mongodb Atlas

 ### Frontend
 - React: JavaScript library for building user interfaces.